LoveDaisy/ice_halo_sim/cpp/README.md

 Note, I introduce the [GoogleTest](https://github.com/google/googletest) framework to help do my unit tests.
 GoogleTest is a submodule of this project.
 Generally you should not care about these codes nor the test cases in `test` folder.
 If you are interested in my unit tests, please pass `test` option when run the build script.
+If `test` option is set, then the final executable will not be installed when test cases failed.

 ## Getting started